pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 - `resource_control`: Resource control for the service.
 If this field is configured, the field content is merged with the `resource_control` content in `global` (if the two fields overlap, the content of this field takes effect).
 Then, a systemd configuration file is generated and sent to the machine specified in `host`.
 The configuration rules of `resource_control` are the same as the `resource_control` content in `global`.

+- `ticdc_cluster_id`: Specifies the TiCDC cluster ID corresponding to the service.
+If this field is not specified, the service joins the default TiCDC cluster.
+This field only takes effect in TiDB v6.3.0 or later versions.

 For the above fields, you cannot modify these configured fields after the deployment:

 - `host`